We work with more than 300 partners to bring you better travel deals

 When is the best time to book flights to New Brunswick?

 To ensure you get the cheapest price possible for a flight to New Brunswick, you should look to book at least 37 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to New Brunswick?

 At the moment, Monday is the most economical day to take a flight to New Brunswick.
 Wednesday is likely to be the most costly.

 What time of day is cheapest to fly?

 To get the best value, try booking a flight in the morning when visiting New Brunswick.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+Generally the prices will increase for flights at midday as these tend to have higher demand.

 New Brunswick is a microcosm of the country so if you do not have the time to see all of Canada, this is a good start.
 From huge swathes of preserved wilderness that stretch across much of New Brunswick’s interior to lengthy coastlines, water plays a big part in the province’s life – be it in the form of rivers, lakes or the sea.

 One of the four founding provinces of Canada, New Brunswick joined Confederation in 1867 and is named after Braunschweig, a city in the north of Germany that is the ancestral home of King George III.
 The province is officially bilingual though the bulk of the local population is English with a sizeable French minority of about 30 per cent.

 Despite its remote feel, New Brunswick was once the destination of choice among wealthy US travellers who saw the area as a perfect getaway for fishing and hunting holidays.
 The very thing that was once such a strong attraction is still there and visitors come to New Brunswick for the untouched wilderness that is just waiting to be experienced and explored.